-The design of the lighthouse was similar to its neighbor to the north, the Mary Island Lighthouse that was completed a year earlier.
+The design of the lighthouse was similar to Mary Island Lighthouse, its neighbor to the north, that was completed a year earlier.
 The ground floor of the octagonal structure housed the fog signal equipment, which was connected to two horns protruding seaward from the western side of the lighthouse.
 Above the pyramidal roof of the first story, an octagonal tower extended upwards to a height of roughly sixty feet.
 The lantern room housed a third-order Fresnel lens, which produced a fixed-white light.
 On October 1, 1906, a red sector was added to the light to alert mariners of dangerous Lord Rocks.
 To store fuel for the lamp, two oil houses were constructed at distances of 50 and 100 feet southeast of the lighthouse.

 In the 1930s, the Territory of Alaska provided a school teacher for the children at the station.
 Besides the three R’s, the students’ curriculum also consisted of learning to identify shells, sea life, and the constellations in the clear Alaskan skies.
-When the new structures were being built at the station, the children performed puppet shows and plays for the workmen.
+When the new lighthouse was being built at the station, the children performed puppet shows and plays for the workmen.
 To show their appreciation, the workers presented the young actors with hand-made toys and a walking life-sized mechanical man that emitted smoke and had blinking lights for its eyes.

 When visibility at the station fell below one mile, the foghorn had to be activated.
 The station’s radio signal was synchronized to the two-tone blasts of the foghorn so that a captain could easily determine his distance from the lighthouse.
 Counting the number of seconds between receiving the radio signal and hearing the fog signal and dividing the time by five gave the distance in miles – just as counting the seconds between lightning and thunder can tell you how close you are to getting zapped.

-And conditions at the station appear to have been far from normal.
+Conditions at the station, however, appear to have been far from normal.
 When the officer-in-charge (OIC) announced that he would no longer be taking his six-hour turn at the radio watches, an enraged subordinate spent the following night getting drunk on a bottle of whiskey he had smuggled to the station.
 The OIC put the fellow on report, but then had to lock himself in the lighthouse for safety as the madman bellowed taunts at him from the hill behind the tower and then “split the top panel of the lighthouse door with a broad head hunting arrow” shot from his seventy-pound lemon-wood hunting bow.
 The OIC radioed to Ketchikan for help, and a few hours later an investigation party, armed with a pistol and a rifle, arrived on an eighty-three footer.

 Anderson escaped the sometimes monotonous life of a lighthouse keeper through the paperbacks that had accumulated (and remained mostly unopened) at the station.
-Hiking with a companion in the woods near the station was another diversion, but according to Anderson it “was slow going and never took us to anyplace that looked much different from where we had been all along.”
+Hiking with a companion in the woods near the station was another diversion, but according to Anderson it “was slow going and never took us to anyplace that looked much different from where we had been all along.

-The revolving fourth-order Fresnel lens used in the lighthouse along with a lamp are on display at the Tongass Historical Museum in Ketchikan.
-Although the lighthouse was slated for nomination to the National Register of Historic Places in 2004, the structure is in shockingly poor condition.
+The revolving fourth-order Fresnel lens used in the lighthouse until 1963 along with a lamp are on display at the Tongass Historical Museum in Ketchikan.
+Although the lighthouse was added to the National Register of Historic Places in 2004, the structure is in shockingly poor condition.
 All windows and doors (except those in the lantern room) are missing, exposing the tower’s interior to the harsh weather conditions that exist at the point.
 The remaining dwelling is also neglected; its interior in disarray.
 Part of the neglect is understandable giving the remoteness and inaccessibility of the station (the helicopter pad built in front of the lighthouse in 1966 was washed away by rough seas), but certainly some measures could be taken to weatherproof the lighthouse and retard further deterioration.